 It is not policy choice and design that create incoherent policies and dissipate efforts to develop the SME sector as a whole; rather it is the poor coordination and extreme complexity of the government institutions that share the responsibility for promoting the SME sector.
 Up until 2004 there was no single department controlling SME promotion policies.
 Instead as many as 25 different ministries and organisations had developed their own SME promotion strategies, regulations and policies focusing on achieving varying outcomes (Baily 2007).
 This increases not only uncertainty regarding requirements and government assistance, but also the compliance cost to SMEs.
-Baily (2007) also found that SMEs in Cambodia are exposed to burdensome and often unnecessary regulations were vague, open to interpretation.
-Almost half of Cambodian firms claimed that regulations were at best a moderate constraint to their operations.
+Baily (2007) also found that SMEs in Cambodia are exposed to burdensome and often unnecessary regulations and inspection with uncertain interpretation.
+Almost half of Cambodian firms claimed that regulations were vague, open to interpretation, inconsistent and unpredictable, while tax policy and other regulations were at best a moderate constraint to their operations.
 For example, an SME garment manufacturer headed by a female entrepreneur would be subject to regulations and policies from at least three ministries - Ministry of Commerce (MoC), Ministry of Women Affairs (MoWA), and Ministry of Environment (MoE).